Decorating with Pinks

 Plain Linen Union – Kale

-Branching Out – Lily Pink / Wild Fern – Lily Pink / Little Fern – Lilly Pink
+Branching Out – Lily Pink / Berries and Leaves / Little Fern

 A slightly brighter alternative to Lily Pink.
 A good complementary colour for this is my Moss green.